abizovnuralem/go2_ros2_sdk/README.md

 This repo will empower your Unitree GO2 AIR/PRO/EDU robots with ROS2 capabilities, using both WebRTC (Wi-Fi) and CycloneDDS (Ethernet) protocols.

+If you are using WebRTC (Wi-Fi) protocol, close the connection with a mobile app before connecting to the robot.

 ## Project RoadMap:

 1. URDF :white_check_mark: